-If you’re experiencing any of the above symptoms or have been diagnosed with an autoimmune disease, having your implants removed may provide the relief you’ve been seeking.
-Explant surgery to remove breast implants and surrounding toxic areas can be lifesaving for some women, although the procedure is no walk in the park; it’s complex and must be performed by a highly skilled and experienced surgeon.
+If you’re experiencing any of the above symptoms or have been diagnosed with an autoimmune disease or you have been sick with no known cause (and, you have breast implants), having your implants removed may provide the relief you’ve been seeking.
+Explant surgery to remove breast implants, the capsule and surrounding areas can be lifesaving for some women, although the procedure is no walk in the park.
+It is complex and must be performed by a highly skilled and experienced surgeon.

 If you are experiencing complications or unresolved health challenges since breast implantation or believe you’re suffering from breast implant illness or have undergone explant surgery, I can help you!

 If you know someone with breast implants that is suffering and they’ve been diagnosed with any autoimmune disease such as lupus, Hashimoto’s, rheumatoid arthritis, Sjögren’s syndrome or have had autoimmune-like symptoms after augmentation, have them contact my office.